SkoolNotes/Taproot/2020HIST201/KBhHIST201MasonCh1n2.md

 		* Banished again to St. Helena, and died
 * The Monarchy Again
 	* The (true) Monarchy was installed again! =>  Louis XVIII became the monarch
+	* Kept with the same ideals of the revolution, however, chartering partial freedom of speech + palimentary government